sumitpatel93/CS721_Blockchain-Applications/README.md

 # CS721_Blockchain-Applications

-# How to install Slitherin : pip3 install slitherin-analyzer
+# How to install Slitherin : pip3 install slither-analyzer